Skip to Content

 How Do Blood Tests Detect Mesothelioma?

-Mesothelioma blood tests detect substances associated with the cancer.
+Mesothelioma blood tests detect substances, called biomarkers, associated with the cancer.
 They do not detect tumor cells directly.
+Rather, they look for indicators of cancer cells that may show up in a person’s blood work.
 Finding a mesothelioma biomarker may mean a patient has cancer cells in their body.

 As of May 2022, there is only one approved blood test for mesothelioma.
 The MESOMARK assay gained U.S. Food and Drug Administration (FDA) approval in 2007.
 It does not detect or diagnose mesothelioma.
 MESOMARK measures mesothelioma biomarkers.
 This test can help doctors monitor certain patients after a mesothelioma diagnosis.

 Blood test screening alone cannot diagnose mesothelioma.
 But blood test results may help doctors order additional tests that can diagnose it.
-Doctors generally need a tissue biopsy and related testing to confirm a mesothelioma diagnosis.
+The only way to definitively diagnose mesothelioma is by testing tissue from a biopsy.
+Blood tests and imaging tests, like CT scans and chest X-rays, can assist in arriving at a definitive diagnosis.

 Researchers are looking for ways to improve known biomarkers.
 They are also searching for new biomarkers.
 Their work may one day lead to improved mesothelioma diagnostic tests.